 - Southern Living SCIVIS video available on YouTube

 - Aviation Challenge video available on YouTube

-- Hints from a Teacher about
+- Hints from a Teacher about being a chaperone.

 - have the kids bring a little shower basket or plastic bag with handles for carrying their things to/from the shower - a lot of kids tried to use ziplock bags or walmart bags and lost things along the way.